saumyavermaa/Capstone-Project-Streakit-/README.md

 # Capstone-Project
 A mini social media web app inspired by Twitter, built using HTML, CSS, and Java.

-This project allows users to post short messages (“tweets”), view other users’ posts, and interact through likes or comments (basic simulation).
+This project allows users to post short messages, view other user posts, and interact through likes or comments.
 It focuses on front-end design and core functionality using Java for basic logic and data handling.

 * Features:-